panagosa/mpm-site/README.md

-# Miller Panagos Media - Portfolio
+# Deadpan Media - Portfolio

-A clean, minimal portfolio website showcasing the work and team of Miller Panagos Media.
+A clean, minimal portfolio website showcasing the work and team of Deadpan Media.

 ## 🎯 Features